Vek17/TabletopTweaks-Base/README.md

         * You can increase the reach of your spells’ melee touch attacks by 5 feet until the end of your turn by taking a –2 penalty to your AC until your next turn.
 You must decide to use this ability before you attempt any attacks on your turn.
     * Magical Aptitude
         * You get a +2 bonus on Knowledge (Arcana) and Use Magic Device skill checks.
 If you have 10 or more ranks in one of these skills, the bonus increases to +4 for that skill.
+    * Mantis Style
+        * You gain one additional Stunning Fist attempt per day.
+While using this style, you gain a +2 bonus to the DC of effects you deliver with your Stunning Fist.
+    * Mantis Wisdom
+        * Treat half your levels in classes other than monk as monk levels for determining effects you can apply to a target of your Stunning Fist per the Stunning Fist monk class feature.
+While using Mantis Style, you gain a +2 bonus on unarmed attack rolls with which you are using Stunning Fist attempts.
+    * Mantis Torment
+        * While using Mantis Style, you make an unarmed attack that expends two daily attempts of your Stunning Fist.
+If you hit, your opponent must succeed at a saving throw against your Stunning Fist or become dazzled and staggered with crippling pain until the start of your next turn, and at that point the opponent becomes fatigued.
     * Mounted Skirmisher
         * If your mount moves its speed or less, you can still take a full-attack action.
     * Nature Soul